Smoking, ingesting, or vaping marijuana can make you high or “stoned.” If you’ve never tried marijuana, you might wonder what it feels like.

 THC affects brain areas that control appetite.
 It may also increase ghrelin, a hormone associated with hunger.
 Finally, THC enhances smell and taste, which can cause you to start or continue eating.

-Vaping marijuana is different from smoking marijuana.
+Vaping cannabis is different from smoking cannabis.
 When you vape, you are inhaling vapor instead of smoke.

-Vaping releases higher concentrations of marijuana’s active ingredients than other methods.
+Vaping releases higher concentrations of cannabis’s active ingredients than other methods.
 As a result, vaping can produce a stronger high.

 As with smoking, you should feel the effects of vaping right away.
 These effects can last up to